-• If you feel that stage 3 has not adequately addressed your concern, you can then write to the Chair of Governors preferably using the formal complaint form attached to this document (someone else may write this on behalf of the complainant) or in any other written form.
-You should include details which might assist the investigation, such as names of potential witnesses, dates and times of events, and copies of relevant documents.
+- If you feel that stage 3 has not adequately addressed your concern, you can then write to the Headteacher/Chair of Governors using the formal complaint form (available on the school website or from the school office).
+Someone else may write this on behalf of the complainant and other written forms of communication will be accepted as long as the necessary information (detailed on the official form) is included.
+Details that should also be included which might assist a further investigation, such as names of potential witnesses, dates and times of events, and copies of relevant documents will also be useful. - It is very important that you include a clear statement of the actions that you would like the school to take to resolve your concern.
+Without this, it is much more difficult to proceed. - Please pass the completed paperwork, in a sealed envelope to the school office for the attention of the Headteacher or to the Chair of the Governing Body, as appropriate. - A complainant wishing to proceed to the formal stage of the procedure should normally notify the Headteacher/Chair of Governors within 20 school days of being notified of the outcome of the informal stage (3). - The Headteacher/ Chair of Governors will consider your complaint and then decide on the appropriate course of action, for example:

-- It is very important that you include a clear statement of the actions that you would like the school to take to resolve your concern.
-Without this, it is much more difficult to proceed. - Please pass the completed paperwork, in a sealed envelope to the school office for the attention of the Headteacher or to the Chair of the Governing Body, as appropriate. - A complainant wishing to proceed to the formal stage of the procedure should normally notify the Headteacher/Chair of Governors within 20 school days of being notified of the outcome of the informal stage. - The Chair of Governors will consider your complaint and then decide on the appropriate course of action, for example: - to meet with you (you may be accompanied by a friend -not a member of the legal profession or the media - if you wish, to assist you in explaining the nature of your concerns) - to conduct an investigation into the concern - to convene a panel of governors to formally hear your concern - The Chair of Governors will write to you with the outcome of stage 4 once concluded.
+- to meet with you (you may be accompanied by a friend who is not directly involved -not a member of the legal profession or the media - if you wish, to assist you in explaining the nature of your complaint) - to conduct an investigation into the complaint - to convene a panel of governors to formally hear your complaint - The Headteacher/Chair of Governors will write to you with the outcome of stage 4 once concluded.
 They will also inform the complainant that they have a right to appeal to the Complaints Appeals Committee within 20 school days.